robertZaufall/mindmanager_ai/readme.md

 <img src="doc/tab_action.png" height="400" >

 ### Image tab
-Chose the desired model and the number of images to generate:
+Choose the desired model and the number of images to generate:

 <img src="doc/tab_image.png" height="400" >

 ### Freetext tab
-Choose the desired modell, fill in some text how to generate or modify the content and click on execute.
+Choose the desired model, enter text describing how to generate or modify the content, and click Execute.
 Examples:
 - "refine"
 - "translate all topics to German"
-- "add an emoji to every topic" (does only work on MacOS)
+- "add an emoji to every topic" (only works on macOS)

 <img src="doc/tab_freetext.png" height="400" >

 ### Translation tab
-Just choose the destination language and click on execute:
+Choose the destination language and click Execute:

 <img src="doc/tab_translation.png" height="400" >

 ### Agent tab
 Choose an already implemented agent and the desired models.
 The agents list is generated from scripts found in the `ai/agents` folder.
-Before execution the needed libraries have to be installed:
+Before execution, the required libraries must be installed:
 `pip install -r requirements_agents.txt`.
-CrewAI does not install well on Windows ARM64 by the time of writing.
+CrewAI does not install well on Windows ARM64 at the time of writing.
-Agents do a lot of AI roundtrip calls, so the costs have to be monitored.
+Agents make many AI round-trip calls, so costs should be monitored.

 <img src="doc/tab_agent.png" height="400" >

 ### Configuration tab
-By now only the resulting chart format is selectable (orgchart, radial map or automatic selection):
+Currently, only the resulting chart format is selectable (orgchart, radial, or automatic):

 <img src="doc/tab_configuration.png" height="400" >

 ## Installation
 ### Windows
-First install the Windows package manager `Chocolatey` from an administration shell or choose any other way following https://chocolatey.org/install.
+First install the Windows package manager `Chocolatey` from an administrative shell or choose any other way following https://chocolatey.org/install.
 This is one line:
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))